-The Crane is even doing special packages, including transfers and your second test.
-Many of their suites include a private pool, but you can also use the designated hotel pool for quarantine guests.
+The Crane is even doing special packages, including breakfast and your second test.
+Many of their suites include a private pools.
 Sure, you may not be able to enjoy a candlelit dinner in the restaurant.
 However, with most luxury hotels offering large room terraces or balconies, you can still enjoy the sunset and some cocktails from your patio.

 Once people understand that the quarantine can be an enjoyable way to relax for a few days before heading out to explore the island, they may be inclined to continue with their vacation.
 For many, the extra safety given by the measures may add reassurance for traveling to Barbados.
 The crucial part will be how Barbados manages to communicate precisely what quarantine in paradise looks like before people decide to abandon their trip.